-Final clinical experience in which students achieve refinement of all competencies from Clinical Practicum I as well as expansion into other areas of physical therapy care.
+Final clinical experience in which students achieve refinement of all competencies from Clinical Practicums I & II, as well as expansion into other areas of physical therapy care while under the supervision of a clinical instructor.
 Upon successful completion, the student will demonstrate entry-level competency as a physical therapist assistant.
-The student will demonstrate strong cognitive, motor, and organizational skills.
+The student will emonstrate strong cognitive, motor, and organizational skills.
 He/she will handle the responsibilities and possess the sound judgment required of a physical therapist assistant.
-Students communicate with each other and the ACCE via web activities.
-This practicum is 40 hours per week for 10 weeks.
+The practicum is 40 hours per week for 6 weeks.